Philodendron ilsemanii Variegata Care Indoors, Propagation and Growing Problems

 Pruning Philodendron ilsemanii Variegata involves removal of yellow and dead leaves to maintain the plant neat and also discourage pests and diseases.

-To encourage a bushy and compact growth for Philodendron ilsemanii Variegata, pinch off the growing tips at a point above the node as new growth emerges from a node.
+To encourage a bushy and compact growth, pinch off the growing tips at a point above the node as new growth emerges from a node.
 The tips can be used to propagate new plants.
+Cutback the leggy stems to the soil level at the beginning of the growing season to rejuvenate growth.
+Learn more on how to prune houseplants.

 Propagation

-Philodendron ilsemanii Variegata propagation can be done during the growing season from stem cuttings.
+Philodendron ilsemanii Variegata (Mottled Ilsemanii) propagation can be done during the growing season from stem cuttings.
 The stem cuttings can be rooted in soil or in water.

 How to propagate Philodendron ilsemanii Variegata from stem cuttings in soil

-Take a stem cutting of about 4-5 in. long from a healthy Philodendron ilsemanii Variegata by cutting the stem below a leaf node.
+Take a stem cutting of about 4-5 inches long from a healthy Philodendron ilsemanii Variegata by cutting the stem below a leaf node.
 Strip off the lower leaves.

 Insert the cutting in moist, well-drained soil while ensuring that at least one leaf node is below the soil.